France-Travail/gabarit/README.md

 - The `preprocess.py` file contains the different preprocessing pipeline available by default by the package/project.
 More specifically, it contains a dictionnary of the pipelines.
 It will be used to create working datasets (for instance training set, valid test and test set).

 -	Beware that the first row of each generated csv file after running a preprocessing will contain the name of the preprocessing pipeline applied such that it can be reused in the future.
-This row has to be skipped while parsing the resulting csv file.
+Hence, this row (e.g. `#preprocess_P1`) is a metadata and **it has to be skipped** while parsing the csv file.
+Our templates provide a function (`utils.read_csv`) that does it automatically (it also returns the metadata).

 - The modelling part is built as follow :